Saltney: Location

 Higher Saltney, known locally as "Top Saltney" is in Chester, Cheshire.
 The Welsh sector of the community is known as Saltney, and is known as "Saltney" in Welsh as well.

-The England–Wales border runs down the middle of Boundary Lane, the only urban street in England and Wales where this happens.
+The England–Wales border runs down the middle of Boundary Lane, one of only two urban streets in England and Wales where this happens (the other being in Llanymynech).
 Houses on the west side of the street are in the Flintshire County Council area and in the North Wales Police jurisdiction, while those on the east side are in the Cheshire West and Chester unitary authority area and in the Cheshire Police jurisdiction. in terms of policing, this refers to operations jurisdiction not legal jurisdiction.
-Officers from both forces have full legal jurisdiction throughout England & Wales therefore the border is largely immaterial for practical purposes.
+Officers from both forces have full legal jurisdiction throughout England & Wales; therefore, the border is largely immaterial for practical purposes.

-The west side is in the Alyn and Deeside parliamentary constituency and the east is in the Chester South and Eddisbury electoral division.
+The west side is in the Alyn and Deeside parliamentary constituency, and the east is in Chester South and Eddisbury.

 History

 Saltney's name is derived from the former salt marshes by the River Dee on which it is built.
 Once the terminus of Sir John Glynne's Canal, Saltney grew in the late 19th century and through the 20th century to its present population of over 5,000.
 Saltney Ferry railway station was open between 1891 and 1962.

 Morfa Caer is an old Welsh name for the area.

-Saltney was a location for shipbuilding and in particular chain-making and the manufacture of anchors.
+Saltney was a location for shipbuilding and, in particular, chain-making and the manufacture of anchors.
 The firm Henry Wood & Company was first to establish an engineering works on the west bank of the Dee in 1847, with further industrial development continuing into the 1880s.

 Henry Wood's legacy is implemented with Wood Memorial CP School being named after him.

 Amenities

-There is a public house called The City Arms in Higher Saltney.
+There is a public house called The City Arms in Higher Saltney, alongside The Anchor on the High Street.
 Other amenities in Saltney include the Corner Pin public house, a post office, Saltney Business Centre, St David's Retail Park and the Asda and Morrisons supermarkets.

-Saltney has three primary schools, St Anthony's Catholic Primary, Saltney Ferry C.P. and Wood Memorial.
+Saltney has three primary schools, St Anthony's Catholic Primary, Saltney Ferry C.P. and Wood Memorial, which was subject to national media attention when a delivery of crumpets was stolen in 2015.
 St David's High School is the local secondary school for students from the surrounding areas.

 The Anglican parish church is St Mark's which is in Higher Saltney.
 On the High Street can be found St Anthony of Padua Catholic Church and Saltney Methodist Church.

 There is a community centre in the centre of Saltney which is regularly used by children's groups as well as being surrounded by fields where football tournaments are often held.
 The Community Centre is also home to Saltney Town FC who formed in 2010.